mardiros/plaster-yaml/README.md

 ## Introduction

-By default, Pyramid use a paste format file to loads its configuration,
+By default, Pyramid uses a PasteDeploy (.ini) file format for its configuration.

-here is a plugin to use a yaml file instead to configure your pyramid application.
+When the ``plaster-yaml`` a plugin is used, Pyramid applications are instead configured with a YAML configuration file.

 e.g.